1031 Exchange refers to the section of the Internal Revenue Code Section that provides for the tax deferred exchange of real and personal property.

 Why Do a 1031 Exchange?

-1031 exchanges can be both a powerful wealth building tool and a way of adjusting investment portfolios to more accurately reflect life style choices and circumstances.
-An example would be an apartment owner wanting to trade into net lease properties that do not require management.
+1031 Exchanges can be both a powerful wealth building tool and a way of adjusting investment portfolios to more accurately reflect lifestyle choices and circumstances.
+An example would be an apartment owner wanting to trade into NNN Properties that require little to no management.

 What are the general guidelines for a 1031 Exchange?

 What are 1031 Accommodators and Qualified Intermediary (QI)?

 A 1031 Accommodator is the same thing as a Qualified Intermediary.